galtonsaputra/RSUServer/README.md

 ```Linux cmd
 gpio readall
 ```
-- Please note that the pin number specified at code, mapps to WiringPi numbering (WPi).
+- Please note that the pin number specified at code, maps to WiringPi numbering (WPi).
 Additionally, running the above code will also gives you a Broadcom representation of the pins.

 ## Running the code